NeuroCure Research Fellowships for Female Postdocs in the Neurosciences

 Research Focus

-The aim of Tania López-Hernández’s research project “Functional interplay between vesicular trafficking and regulation of ion homeostasis in neurological disorders” is to better understand the role of protein transporters and ion channels in the maintenance of ionic homeostasis for proper brain function, and to elucidate the molecular mechanisms responsible for massive ionic shifts during excitotoxicity, with a special focus on the distinctive responses between neurons and glial cells.
-I am particularly interested in unraveling the emerging functions of the endosomal Na+/H+ exchangers (NHE) and how alterations in their activity lead to the pathobiology of intellectual disability, autism and other related disorders.
-Cutting-edge genome engineering in human stem cell-derived neurons and –astrocytes, as well as genetic manipulations with viral vectors will be combined with proteomics, siRNA screenings, live imaging, and sensor-/tracer-based functional assays to study the mechanisms of ion fluxes across intracellular membranes to improve our knowledge about the impact of ions and pH on the regulation of neuronal function and plasticity.
+Tania López-Hernández’s research project “Functional interplay between vesicular trafficking and regulation of ion homeostasis in neurological disorders” aims to better understand the role of protein transporters and ion channels in the maintenance of ionic homeostasis for proper brain function, and to elucidate the molecular mechanisms responsible for massive ionic shifts during excitotoxicity, with a special focus on the distinctive responses between neurons and glial cells.
+She is particularly interested in unraveling the emerging functions of the endosomal Na+/H+ exchangers (NHE) and how alterations in their activity lead to the pathobiology of intellectual disability, autism and other related disorders.
+Cutting-edge genome engineering in human stem cell-derived neurons and –astrocytes, as well as genetic manipulations with viral vectors are combined with proteomics, siRNA screenings, live imaging, and sensor-/tracer-based functional assays to study the mechanisms of ion fluxes across intracellular membranes to improve our knowledge about the impact of ions and pH on the regulation of neuronal function and plasticity.
+Tania López-Hernández is now a Ramon y Cajal Researcher (Assistant Professor) at the University of Barcelona.

 Marta Orlando